Stanley131/Research/Documentation_6.md

   - Homatransport.cc
     - add megId parameter for setVar funtion at line 1372, 1385, (2428, 2444), last two lines (I used 0, since this paramameter is never used.)

+  - Able to compile

+### Print out all PBS required elements
+  - set time limit to 100ms in homaTransportConfig.ini to save time
+  - Message Size and rececived size are verified based on output
+  -